-The Benton Crossing Loop circles around this ridgeline although there are no paved roads into the range.
+The Benton Crossing Loop circles around this ridgeline, although there are no paved roads into the range.
 However, the Mono-Inyo Craters includes a chain of at least 27 volcanic domes.
-Last volcanic activity was in 1980 when a series of earthquakes produced uplift in the area.
+The last volcanic activity was in 1980 when a series of earthquakes produced uplift in the area.

 Long Valley Caldera- Benton Crossing Rd rides across the middle of it.

 This entire ride circles around Glass Mountain Ridge, not to be confused with the other Glass Mountain in northeast California near the Oregon border.
 Although both sites refer to the same thing, a mountain of glass, more specifically obsidian rock.
 Mono County’s Glass Mountain is one of the tallest peaks in Mono County at 11,128 feet and found 20 miles southeast of Mono Lake.
 It can be reached by dual sports or UTVs.

 Benton Crossing Rd begins at the Little Green Church located at the south end of the Mammoth Airport runway.
 The church doesn’t appear to have an active congregation, but is used for meetings and gatherings.
 As the Mammoth Airport eyeballs its future expansion plans, the Little Green Church is ‘in the way’, and so time will tell what will happen to the Little Green Church in the coming years.
 The airport spans 230 acres with a 7000 ft runway at an elevation of 7135 feet.